skagra/diy-cpu/docs/architecture/control-unit.md

 S9 S8 S7 S6 S5 S4 S3 S2 A1 A0 => AO A1 S2 S3 S4 S5 S6 S7 S8 S9
 ```

-Each `S` bit corresponds either to a control line to set or to an internal control condition.
+Each `S` bit corresponds either to a control line or to an internal control condition.
 A complete µcode instruction is the `or` of these bits together with the optional the `A` parameter bytes.

 ## Microinstructions & Control Lines